Author: Bob Kenyon

 The town of Jasper has excellent accommodations, dining, shopping and tourist transportation.
 If you’re wanting to purchase well worthwhile trip souvenirs, or outdoors guidebooks, go to the store operated by the Friends of Jasper National Park, in the Park Administration Office.
 There you can support their work and find out about their conservation program, historical walking trips and courses that they offer through the Jasper Institute.

-Other choices further east of the town could be the small, secluded Pocahontas Campground, on the road to Miette Hot Springs, or the larger Snaring Creek Campground, which also has an overflow area for peak season.
+Other choices further east of the town could be the small, secluded Pocahontas Campground, on the road to Miette Hot Springs Campers looking for a larger one should choose Snaring Creek Campground, which also has an overflow area for peak season.

 During the summer months sites in campgrounds in Jasper are at a premium and it’s suggested that campers should use Parks Canada’s online Campground Reservation Service.